TRPeskett/yeast_segtrack_pipeline/README.md

 The pipeline contains the midap tool that also allows manual correction of both segmentation and tracking.

-The pipeline was originally written by Nadia Marounina and Tarun Chadha at ETH Zurich's Scientific IT Services; see [Credits](#credits) below for who did what, and [Licence](#licence) for the terms it is available under.

 Please report bugs and other issues through the GitHub issue tracker.
-For anything that needs a person, the contact for the pipeline is **Tom Peskett** (thomaspeskett@googlemail.com).

 # Installation: